Mary C. Ames: Early years and education

-Mary Estella Clemmer was born in Utica, New York, May 6, 1831.
+Mary Estella Clemmer was born in Utica, New York, on May 6, 1831.
 The oldest of seven children, her ancestors on both sides came from famous families.
 Abraham Clemmer, her father, a native of Pennsylvania, was of Huguenot descent.
 The Clemmer family traced their origin to Alsace, France, on the borders of Germany.
-Their name in the fatherland was spelled Klemmer.
-In 1685, when Louis XIV pushed his persecutions of the Huguenots past the borders of France into the very heart of Germany, the Clemmer family were among the million Huguenots who then fled from their native land to seek refuge in other lands.
+Their name in France had been spelled Klemmer.
+In 1685, when Louis XIV pushed his persecutions of the Huguenots past the borders of France into the very heart of Germany, the Clemmer family fled to the United States.
 They settled in Berks County, Pennsylvania, before the American Revolution.
 Margaret Kneale, her mother, was a descendant of the Crains, a well-known family of the Isle of Man, who trace a direct line back to 1600.
 Ames was one of a large family of children, two brothers and four sisters.

-As a child, Ames would compose rhymes, repeating them to herself, long before she learned the use of a pen.
-When she had just passed childhood, business circumstances led Abraham Clemmer to remove to Westfield, Massachusetts, where two brothers of his wife, one Hon.
+As a child, Ames would compose rhymes and repeat them to herself, long before she learned to write.
+When Ames was a young woman, Abraham Clemmer moved his family to Westfield, Massachusetts, where two brothers of his wife, one Hon.
 Thomas Kneale, had already settled.

-In due time, Ames entered Westfield Academy, one of whose early teachers was Emma Willard.
-The principal of the school, William C. Goldthwaite, took great interest in this young girl, and especial attention in the cultivation of her education.
+Ames entered Westfield Academy, one of whose early teachers was Emma Willard.
+The principal of the school, William C. Goldthwaite, took great interest in this young girl, and paid special attention to her education.
 While a student in the Westfield Academy, her first line in verse was put into print.
-Read as a school exercise, it pleased one of her teachers, Samuel Davis, sufficiently to impel him to send it to his friend, Samuel Bowles, who printed it at once in the Springfield Republican.
+Read as a school exercise, it pleased one of her teachers, Samuel Davis, sufficiently to impel him to send it to his friend, Samuel Bowles, who printed it in the Springfield Republican.

 Career

 Child bride

-Unfortunately, at the early age of seventeen, she yielded to the wishes of others and became the wife of a man many years her senior.
-On May 7, 1851, she married The Reverend Daniel Ames.
-The taking of that step was undoubtedly due in part to the onerous and probably unhappy life she was then leading at home.
-During the marriage, she temporarily resided in Massachusetts, Minnesota, New York and, during the American Civil War, in Harper's Ferry, Virginia.
+On May 7, 1851, at the age of seventeen, Ames married the Reverend Daniel Ames, who was many years her senior.
+She likely married him to escape an unhappy home life.
+During the marriage, Ames temporarily resided in Massachusetts, Minnesota, New York and, during the American Civil War, in Harper's Ferry, Virginia.
 While living in New York City, her first essay was made in the columns of the Utica Morning Herald, to which she contributed a series of letters from New York.

 When the war came, Ames was literally in it.
 In her novel Eirene, the chapter on the "Surrender of Maryland Heights" was written from personal experience and personal observation.
 At that time Eirene was running as a serial in Putnam's Monthly, and this vivid and graphic picture of a war event was widely copied by the press of that day, and was reproduced in Littell's Living Age, and in the London Athenaeum.